 To prepare for true fitness, you’ll get a million different opinions. it is likely impossible to be the best at absolutely everything.
 Who knows, maybe that will be proven wrong one day, but until then it seems like it’d be true.
 So to improve your level of fitness, you need to lift heavy things, move your body in progressively more complex ways, sprint every so often and otherwise move about with a good amount of frequency.
 You need to eat well, too, but we’ll cover that next.
 There’s no “This ONE move you AREN’T doing and your trainer WON’T tell you about!”
 It doesn’t exist.
 There’s hard work at intelligent tasks and that’s it.
 Work the short time domain and the long one.
 Work the heavy stuff, the fast stuff AND the slow stuff.
 Use gymnastics, kettlebells, medicine balls, barbells, rings, and as many other implements as you can.
 Give EVERYTHING you have sometimes.
 Other times focus on quality and perfection in movement (though that should be the goal for ALL movement).
 Work on moving hard and fast when you’re moving, and resting when you need to.
 THAT, creates fitness.
 No BS, no secrets.

 You want to know what to eat.
 We were told fat was bad, and then that maybe it isn’t.
 But what about vegetable oils, omega 3 oils, saturated fat and so on?
 We are CONSTANTLY barraged with recommendations for supplements to take.
-Whether it’s a commercial, a multi-level addiction marketing agency, we never know what to take seriously and what not to.
+Whether it’s a commercial on facebook, or some new sexy supplement, we never know what to take seriously and what not to.
 There is SO much information and contradictory claims out there with regard to nutrition that it has been the topic of hundreds of books.
 And it will continue to be.

 BUT, this is where that Chirpractic view of HEALTH comes in.
 This is where we develop our BS filter.